lib-release/fakesshd/README.md

 you can change '--http' to other address, eg. '--http 0.0.0.0:8080'

-then you can use port 8080 to visit logs
+then you can use port 8080 to visit logs.

-you can set a ningx rule to handle http on port 22. eg.
+alse, you can add ningx location rule to handle http on port 22.
 ```nginx
 location ~ ^/fakesshd_logs
 {